dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 End Sub

-Object methods
+### 4.5.2 Object methods

 In addition to properties, objects have methods.
 A method is an action you perform with an object.
-A method can change an object's properties or make the object do
+A method can change an object’s properties or make the object do something.

-something.

-This simple example uses the ClearContents method on a Range object to erase the

-contents of 12 cells on the active sheet:
+This simple example uses the ClearContents method on a Range object to erase the contents of 12 cells on the active sheet:

 Sub ClearRange()